 Styles change.
 Technology evolves.
-Customers’ needs, values, priorities, and expectations are always in flux.
+Customers’ needs, values, priorities, and expectations are constantly in flux.
 It can be hard to keep up!

 Brands and retailers must constantly innovate to keep pace with these changes and continue to meet consumers’ ever-evolving needs and expectations.
-One key way brands and retailers innovate is by releasing new product offerings on a regular basis.
-According to Clayton Christensen, former Harvard Business School professor, 30,000 new consumer products are launched each year.
+One key way brands and retailers innovate is by releasing new product offerings regularly.
+According to Clayton Christensen, former Harvard Business School professor, 30,000 new consumer products are launched yearly.

 But developing a great product doesn’t guarantee it’ll fly off the shelves and be wildly successful.
 Per that same professor, up to 95% of new products fail.